 The figure shows the CST large network.
-In this network, a Region may have different instances and its own forwarding path and table; however, it
+In this network, a Region may has different instances and its own forwarding path and table, however, it acts as a single Brige of CST.

 To configure the MSTP setting, the STP Mode of the STP Configuration page should be changed to MSTP mode first.